mariohernandez/mariohernandezio/src/blog/vitejs.md

 In a [previous post](../building-a-modern-drupal-theme-with-storybook), I wrote in detail how to build a front-end environment with Vite and Storybook, I am going to spare you those details here but you can reference them from the original post.

 1. In your command line, navigate to the directory where you wish to build your environment.
 If you're building a new Drupal theme, navigate to your site's `web/themes/custom/`
-1. Run the following commands (Storybook will launch automatically):
+1. Run the following commands (Storybook should launch at the end):

 {% raw %}